Pavel167988/project_wp/README.md

 - Creates a new tag
 - Install docker
-- Build image and pushes that image with the tag that was originally generated
+- Build image and pushes that image with to the repository with tag that was generated
-- Makes a backup of the database and puts it in a folder on the machine where the database is installed
+- Create backup of the database and push into the storage
-- Changes lines in files(Values.yaml, Chart.yaml) to a new tag
+- Update charts in helm (tag)
-- Helm build the package and pushes all the changes to the repository
+- Helm build the package and push to the repository
-- Devops receives a notification about the successful completion of the pipeline
+- There are notifications about results of pipeline

 **Deployment flows short description:**

-After a commit in the repository, Argo-CD synchronizes with the repository, sees the changes in the file (index.yaml), namely targetRevision and install new application in Kubernetes.
-If pod is down alertmanager send notification in Slack.
+Argo-CD synchronize with the repository, sees the changes in the file (index.yaml), namely targetRevision and deploy new version of application in Kubernetes cluster.

-**Rollback flow description and implementation:** ArgoCD can rollback apps in WebUI interface.
+**Rollback flow description and implementation:** ArgoCD can rollback apps in WebUI interface manually.